 And let's face it, that's a hassle.
 But it's also really important to do, because it can save you $20-$30/month (that's an estimated $240-$360/year) by staying on the cheapest plan for you.

-Their bill management service and value is two-fold: find the cheapest rate today, and then make sure you always have the cheapest rate by switching at the right time (without you having to do the paperwork).
+Their bill management service and value is two-fold: find the cheapest rate today, and then make sure you always have the cheapest electricity rate by changing suppliers at the right time (without you having to do the paperwork).

 “Because we are not paid by energy providers (commissions), we have the ability to be completely independent and search for the cheapest rates publicly available.
 We are only paid by and only work for our customers.
 Our fee is totally transparent and this transparency instills trust.”